thuyanduong-flatiron/lecture-starter-code/Mod3/7-Callbacks-Iterators/README.md

 9. Sort by calories?

 ### What about callbacks for addEventListener
-- And what about that mysterious e parameter?
+- And what about that mysterious event parameter?